frapplecat/songbirb/README.md

 ![rulesmodal](readmeimages/songbirb-modal-screenshot.png)
 ![rulesmodal gif](readmeimages/songbirb-rules-modal.gif)

 I want the user to be able find out what the purpose of the site is easily and to understand how to play the game.
 With this in mind I included a modal that fills the screen when the ? button is clicked.
-While the modal is active it overlay covers the rest of the screen and prevents the user from acessing the game until it's closed.
+While the modal is active it overlay covers the rest of the screen and prevents the user from accessing the game until it's closed.
 The modal can be close using the x in the top right of the info panel or for ease of use just by clicking the overlay background itself.
-I include the rules modal button with the audio naviagtion to create a compact arrangement of all the game buttons that would also be more mobile screen size friendly.
+I include the rules modal button with the audio navigation to create a compact arrangement of all the game buttons that would also be more mobile screen size friendly.

 <br>
 <br>